-307.01.
+- 307.01.
 All drainage for the development shall be designed by a Professional Engineer licensed in Idaho.
 Drainage plans shall be reviewed and approved by the Highway District in conjunction with the roadway plans.
-The design shall be based on the Kootenai County Stormwater Ordinance.
+The minimum design flood for culvert sizing will be the 50-year flood event unless otherwise directed by the District.
 Any disruption of the normal drainage pattern of the area to be developed must have special consideration to facilitate future drainage of this area.
-It shall be the responsibility of the Developer to secure a Grading Permit from Kootenai County and to comply with the following requirements from the Highway Districts:
+It shall be the responsibility of the Developer to secure a Grading Permit from Kootenai County and to comply with the following requirements from the Highway Districts: - 307.01.a.

-- 307.01.a.
 Approach Permit: Contractors shall have a valid permit from Kootenai County (or other local jurisdiction) for site and stormwater.
 This may include, but not be limited to, the following: - A requirement that contractors have a US EPA Construction General Permit (CGP) - A Notice of Intent (NOI) has been filed with US EPA, where applicable - Permittees should be SEEP certified; a SEEP-certified foreman shall be on the project